jm1021/church-of-jesus-christ/_posts/2025-12-07-we-will-go-down.md

 “And I also beheld that all children who die before they arrive at the years of accountability
 are saved in the celestial kingdom of heaven.”

+### D&C 138:11, 14

+“I beheld that the faithful elders of this dispensation… continue their labors in the preaching of the gospel… Among those who are in darkness and under the bondage of sin.”

+### D&C 138:30–31

+“The dead who repent will be redeemed, through obedience to the ordinances of the house of God… And after they have paid the penalty of their transgressions.”

+### D&C 138:58–59

+“The dead who repent will be redeemed…
+And all the faithful shall be given a crown of life.”

+## Scriptures That Clarify Paradise & Prison

+### Luke 23:43

+“Today shalt thou be with me in paradise.”
+> Jesus teaches the existence of paradise directly.

+### 1 Peter 3:18–20

+Christ “went and preached unto the spirits in prison.”
+> Shows that prison is real and that Christ ministers there.

+### 1 Peter 4:6

+“For this cause was the gospel preached also to them that are dead…”
+> Explains the purpose of Spirit World missionary work.

+## Scriptures Showing Mercy, Opportunity, and God's Fairness

+### 2 Nephi 9:12–13

+Through the Holy Messiah, “the spirits of all men… are brought back into the presence of God.”
+> Everyone gets a fair resurrection and judgment.

+### Alma 40:11–14

+“The spirits of all men… are taken home to that God who gave them life.”
+> One of the clearest teachings of the Spirit World divisions: righteous… in a state of paradise” and “wicked… in darkness.

+### Mosiah 15:24–25

+Little children and those who die without the law “are redeemed.”
+> Supports D&C 137:10.

+### John 5:25-28

+“The hour is coming… when the dead shall hear the voice of the Son of God.”
+> Resurrection and postmortal ministry.